YeahISurf/cre-deal-finder/README.md

 # AI-Powered Commercial Real Estate Deal Finder

-This tool automatically analyzes commercial real estate listings based on specific investment criteria, and identifies potential opportunities by evaluating seller motivation, transaction complexity, and property characteristics.
+This tool analyzes commercial real estate listings using OpenAI to identify potential investment opportunities based on seller motivation, transaction complexity, and property characteristics.

-## Quick Start for Local Testing
+## Quick Start

-To test the basic functionality without requiring API keys:
+To analyze listings using OpenAI:

 1. Clone this repository:
 ```bash